Response Matrix Estimation in Unfolding Differential Cross Sections: Introduction

 \section{Introduction}

 The \textit{unfolding problem} arises in the statistical analysis of data at the Large Hadron Collider (LHC) at CERN.
 In LHC experiments, it is often of interest to learn the distribution (or differential cross section) $f$ of some physical quantity measured by the detectors, e.g., the energy, mass or production angle of the particles produced in the proton-proton collisions.
-However, due to the finite resolution of the detectors, we can only observe a \textit{smeared} version of the truth, which results in a smeared measured distribution $g$ (Figure \ref{fig:unfolding}). \textit{Unfolding} refers to the process of inferring $f$ from $g$ (for details, see, e.g., \cite{Blobel2013}).
+Due to the finite resolution of the detectors, however, the observed data follow a smeared distribution $g$, rather than $f$ itself.
+This detector smearing maps the true distribution $f$ to the measured distribution $g$, as illustrated in Figure~\ref{fig:unfolding}. \textit{Unfolding} refers to the process of inferring $f$ from $g$ (for details, see, e.g., \cite{Blobel2013}).

 The relationship between $f$ and $g$ is given by the following integral equation:

 where $T$ and $S$ are the true (particle-level) space and the smeared (detector-level) space, respectively, and $k(y,x)=p_{Y|X}(y|x)$ is the \textit{response kernel} that models the detector smearing.
 Due to computational and practical reasons, data in high-energy physics are frequently binned using histograms.
 This leads to the discretized formulation $\boldsymbol{\mu}=\boldsymbol{K} \boldsymbol{\lambda}$, where $\boldsymbol{\lambda}$ and $\boldsymbol{\mu}$ denote the particle and detector level histogram means and $\boldsymbol{K}$ is a \textit{response matrix} in which each entry represents bin-to-bin smearing probabilities.
 The detailed setup will be described in Section \ref{sec:discretization}.